Data Compression and Deduplication

 - Extreme compression provides the smallest size of the file but reduces the performance.
 We recommend that you run backup proxies on computers with modern multi-core CPUs (6 cores recommended) if you intend to use the extreme compression level.

 If encryption is enabled for a job and the Decompress backup data blocks before storing check box is selected in the settings of the target backup repository, Veeam Backup & Replication does not compress VM data.
 Therefore, in the job statistics, you may observe a higher amount of transferred data (the Transferred counter) as compared to a job for which encryption is disabled.
-For details on job statistics, see Viewing Real-Time Statistics.
+For more information on job statistics, see Viewing Real-Time Statistics.

 Changing Data Compression Settings